 Survivor Engagement & Start by Believing Coordinator

-From 2004 to 2010, Ms. Jones-Lockwood served as Director of Advocacy with the Metropolitan Organization to Counter Sexual Assault (MOCSA) in Kansas City, Missouri.
+Jones-Lockwood began her career working with survivors and advocates within the US Navy, and has worked for rape crisis centers in California, Kansas, and Missouri.
+From 2004 to 2010, Jones-Lockwood served as Director of Advocacy with the Metropolitan Organization to Counter Sexual Assault (MOCSA) in Kansas City, Missouri.
 While there, she provided leadership both for the volunteer program as well as sexual assault services.
 She was also an active participant on four Sexual Assault Response Teams (SARTs) in the Kansas City metropolitan area, and task groups for both the Kansas and Missouri statewide coalitions.
-As the Director of Advocacy, Ms. Jones-Lockwood successfully expanded victim advocacy services to two additional rural counties, transitioned the agency to a 24-hour crisis line, and created a regional model to prepare for an increase in hospital and law enforcement advocacy.
-In 2010, Ms. Jones-Lockwood was recognized as the Juliene Maska Advocate of the Year by the Kansas Coalition Against Sexual and Domestic Violence.
+As the Director of Advocacy, Jones-Lockwood successfully expanded victim advocacy services to two additional rural counties, transitioned the agency to a 24-hour crisis line, and created a regional model to prepare for an increase in hospital and law enforcement advocacy.
+In 2010, Jones-Lockwood was recognized as the Juliene Maska Advocate of the Year by the Kansas Coalition Against Sexual and Domestic Violence.